Najoung Kim

 Hosted on GitHub Pages — Theme by orderedlist

-Thanks for your interest in working with me!
-I am broadly recruiting PhD students through Linguistics, Computer Science and the Center for Data Science.
+PhD students: I am broadly recruiting PhD students through Linguistics, Computer Science and the Center for Data Science every year unless there are special circumstances.
 If you mention my name in the application in any of these departments, I will read your application.

 Application links: